rose-collectionservices/collection-services-manual/10-PHYSICAL PROCESSING/readme.md

 ### 10.7.4 Processing digital media
-[so you found some floppy disks...]
+[This section needs to be updated.]

-Quick overview of what to do if you find digital materials in a collection.
+Overview of what to do if you find digital media while accessioning or processing a collection.

 Link out to the born digital manual.